 It was at this ancient site that Cassidy and her team made an incredible discovery - finding evidence of a little boy whose remains were found at the site.

-Speaking to Ryan Tubridy on RTÉ Radio One, Cassidy said that the discovery was unexpected.
+Speaking to Ryan Tubridy on RTÉ Radio One in 2020, Cassidy said that the discovery was unexpected.

 "One of the individuals – a little boy actually – we found out he had three copies of Chromosome 21.
 So, he would have had Down syndrome.
 And, yeah, that was unexpected and quite a moving little glimpse into the world of somebody with a disability in the very, very deep past," Cassidy said.